GallopWind/FreecellGame/Readme.md

 Can we build a AI to play it as smart as human?
 As for me, finding the solve can be done in less than 200 steps search.
 Human intelligence is awesome!

-I have tried DRN method to solve this problem.
+I have tried DQN method to solve this problem.
 But its performance was terrible.
 Some inherent problem can not be solved.

 While looking deeply into this problem, after reading some reference, I got lessons from AlphaZero.